keenoro/learning-react/README.md

-# learning-react
+# Learning React

-Learning how to use React Framework
+Learning the React Framework with redux, middleware, etc...